cyber-prophet/bostrom-journal/BostromJournal001.md

 - `###` 3 and more hashes are used in particles (it means that number of hashes from the original particle is changed respectively)
 - `[~]` - the tag of the original particle
 - `[@]` - the tag of the address of neuron-author of the original particle

+### Evolution of the first issue of journal

+At the very beginning I (future editor-in-chief) gathered all particles created by founders and trusted pioneer neurons from [swagger service]() of Bostrom's.
+I collected JSON from there and parsed it using Python.
+Further I downloaded the particles' files from IPFS and read them almost completely.
+I guess, it was about 1500 texts, most of which was 1-4 words long.
+I extracted cyberlinks and particles table to MS Excel.
+There I marked particles about cyber, filterd them.
+So I was able to sort and filter them.
+There I filtered most precise particles and classified them on chapters.
+Further I recieved those particles to Python.
+Python helped me to generate the first version of this journal in Markdown.
+There I found that some texts on Bostrom that I wrote before also relevant to topic, but needed to be some how adopted to the journal format.

+So we have diffrent versions of detalisation articles on topics.
+And we allow switching between those level of detalisation.

 ### Journal's design open questions [~]() [@]()